steftri/ERNI_hackathon_2023/README.md

 #### SW09 - Configuration of parameters
 The software shall provide the posibility to configure the PI controller.

+#### SW10 - Configuration grayscale sensor
+The software shall provide the possibility to configure the grayscale values interpreted as black and white.

 ### Traceabilitiy and Test Coverage